creynders/dijon/README.md

 __One major advantage of Dijon is the ability to centralize ALL dependency configuration (wiring)__.
 One of the problems that IOC/DI frameworks aim to solve is dependency management.
 Class A depends on class B depends on class C etc. This easily leads to all kinds of difficulties: when to instantiate what class, how do you pass the instance to the dependent actors, memory leaks of orphaned instances, …

 In Dijon the tiers communicate with each other through events and actors expose “outlets” in which other actors get injected. __This means that these objects are completely unaware of each others life-cycles and just know one thing: “when I need it, it’ll be there”__.
-What happens before and after their use of a specific object is something they don’t have to care about.
+What happens before and after their use of a specific actor is something they don’t have to care about.
 At all.

 This leads to an __extremely flexible setup with completely decoupled objects and centralized wiring__.
 One of the benefits of having a centralized dependency configuration is that you always know where to look and add things.
-When you create a new object, all you need to do is make sure its source file is included and then wire it up in your config file, where you have a nice overview of all the objects and how they relate and communicate with each other.
+When you create a new actor, all you need to do is make sure its source file is included and then wire it up in your config file, where you have a nice overview of all the actors and how they relate and communicate with each other.

 ## Examples